gavinsdavies/40-questions/README.md

 ## Translations

 If you'd like to help translate the questions, you can submit your translation via pull request.
-Place the translated files into a folder named using the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) two letter language code.
+Place the translated files into a folder named using the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) two-letter language code.
 See the [/translations](/translations) folder.

 | ISO 639-1 | Language              | Year                             | Decade                             |
 | :-------- | :-------------------- | -------------------------------- | ---------------------------------- |